Volunteering

 Available opportunities will be published here.

-We are seeking volunteers to join us in the countryside during our Raptor Camp 2024 monitoring operations.
+We are seeking volunteers to join us in the countryside during our Spring Watch 2025 monitoring operations.

-The BirdLife Malta Conservation team is on the lookout for volunteers to assist us with our autumn monitoring fieldwork.
+The BirdLife Malta Conservation team is on the lookout for volunteers to assist us with our spring monitoring fieldwork.

-Raptor Camp is a bird protection camp, and to make it successful, we need volunteers to come and join us.
-This work involves several hours spent in the countryside every day (covering early hours spent in the countryside ev mornings and evenings), monitoring bird migration and hunting/trapping activity, recording any illegalities on camera, and liaising with the police where necessary to report bird crimes.
+Unfortunately, the level of illegal hunting that takes place in Malta is still high, and Spring Watch is a bird protection camp with the aim of decreasing the amount of illegal hunting.
+However, for our work to be a success, we need volunteers to come and join us.
+Our work involves several hours spent in the countryside every day (covering early hours spent in the countryside in mornings and evenings), monitoring bird migration and hunting/trapping activity, recording any illegalities on camera, and liaising with the police where necessary to report bird crimes.

 Bird identification skills are not a necessity but would be advantageous.
 Willing drivers would be particularly welcome.
 The days can feel long and tiring, so the ability to work well in teams and maintain a cheery outlook would also be helpful!